Ex-Priest Gets Trial Date for Beauty Queen’s Murder

 Feit faces up to 99 years in prison if convicted of her murder.

-(CNS photos by Erik De La Garza show John Feit in court Wednesday.)
+(CNS photos by Erik De La Garza show John Feit in court Wednesday, and Irene Garza’s grave.)